-I'VE SEEN a rash of Facebook postings over the past few days in which folks claimed they were able to stand a broom on end thanks to a supposed "planetary alignment," or the impending vernal equinox, or some such drivel.
+I'VE SEEN a rash of Facebook postings over the past few days with folks claiming they were able to stand a broom on end thanks to a supposed "planetary alignment," or the impending vernal equinox, or some such drivel.
 Many boasted photographic evidence.

-For one thing, the equinox won't occur till March 20.
-As it happens, about a week ago Venus, Jupiter, and Mercury were all lined up together in the night sky, but astronomers say neither planetary alignments nor equinoxes (nor solstices, for that matter) have any physical effect on earthly objects.
+For one thing, the spring equinox, which occurs on March 20, has nothing to do with it.
+Neither does any planetary alignment.
+About a week ago Venus, Jupiter, and Mercury were all lined up together in the night sky, as it happens, but astronomers say such events have a negligible effect on earthly objects.
 The same brooms standing on end today will stand on end a week from now, a month from now, or six months and two-and-a-half-weeks from now.
 You just have to know the trick.